SYSU-SAIL/LF-Image-SR/README.md

 ### Validation Set: *[[Baidu Drive](https://pan.baidu.com/s/1n6TPP7EJlkKPMn-0DkN10g) (key:lfsr) or [OneDrive](https://stuxidianeducn-my.sharepoint.com/:f:/g/personal/zyliang_stu_xidian_edu_cn/Es3gi3N9XuVPpm8a9pysMGcB2-Pxenr5zo0WZXRaz_SaaA?e=1I840e)]*

 We collect a new validation set consisting of 16 synthetic scenes rendered by the 3DS MAX software and 16 real-world images captured by a Lytro ILLUM camera.
 We downsampled original LF images in the validation set by a factor of 4, and provide LR LF images with an angular resolution of 5x5.
-The participants can download the validation set to evaluate the performance of their developed models by submitting their super-resolved LF images to the [CodaLab server](https://codalab.lisn.upsaclay.fr/competitions/21276).
+The participants can download the validation set to evaluate the performance of their developed models by submitting their super-resolved LF images to the CodaBench server.

 ### Test Set:

 We collect a new test set consisting of 16 synthetic scenes rendered by the 3DS MAX software and 16 real-world images captured by a Lytro ILLUM camera.
 Only 4× bicubically downsampled LR LF images with an angular resolution of 5x5 will be provided.
-The participants are required to apply their models to the released LR LF images and submit their 4× super-resolved LF images to the CodaLab platform for final ranking. **It should be noted that the images in the test set cannot be used for training.** We provide [a template](https://stuxidianeducn-my.sharepoint.com/:u:/g/personal/zyliang_stu_xidian_edu_cn/Eeneqp4BnlhBmd4EGJ6T4KEB3YtuxuCUTgakr-ezxySOWA?e=WtdFYe ) for the participants to format their fact sheet.
+The participants are required to apply their models to the released LR LF images and submit their 4× super-resolved LF images to the CodaBench platform for final ranking. **It should be noted that the images in the test set cannot be used for training.** We provide [a template](https://stuxidianeducn-my.sharepoint.com/:u:/g/personal/zyliang_stu_xidian_edu_cn/Eeneqp4BnlhBmd4EGJ6T4KEB3YtuxuCUTgakr-ezxySOWA?e=WtdFYe ) for the participants to format their fact sheet.
 <br><br>

 ## Evaluation Metrics